 In addition to his well known paintings, Prieur also collaborates with long time friend and fellow artist Marie-Josée Roy.
 He adds engraving work to her painted metal plates (aluminum, copper and brass).
 Prieur also designs sculptural light fixtures and continues to produce new work, further exploring and expanding upon his artistic vision.

 Currently, Jérôme Prieur lives and works in Montréal and Trois-Rivières, Québec.
-His works are in private and public collections in Canada, U.S.A., and Europe.
+His works are in private and public collections in Canada, U.S.A, Australia and Europe.

 Jérôme Prieur and Marie-Josée Roy